pts/insight-mininasm/README.txt

 The macro SCR_WIDTH was moved from the command line to insight.asm.

+The macro COL_SCH was moved from the command line to insight.asm.

 Step 4.
 Change the source code so that it builds with mininasm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The goal is to build the insight.com identical to the release.